XXTM/topdown/README.md

-# A Top-down modulation with Fast Visual Pathway
+# A Top-down Modulation Framework for Accurate Object Detection

-TODO: This repository implements a top-down modulation framework for accurate object detection.
+TODO: This repository implements a top-down modulation framework in view of human visual pathways.
+More details is to be implemented.

 ## Installation of GluonCV